Deadline for Submission of Applications and Supporting Documents by students: Tuesday, December 1, 2020, 3:00 p.m. Central

 SAT: Because the SAT is now the standardized test taken by all Colorado high school juniors, we require it for all applicants.
 If students so choose, they may also submit ACT scores, SAT Subject Test scores and Advanced Placement test scores.
 See our Announcements for important information about the SAT in 2020-2021.

 Grades from Senior Year: As a clarification, we do not require and will not consider grades from courses taken during the senior year in high school.
 A complete transcript(s) showing grades earned in all courses from the beginning of 9th grade through the end of 11th grade is sufficient for our purposes.

-Questions about the Application: For questions about the online application process or about submitting supporting documents, email firstname.lastname@example.org, or call toll-free 1-855-758-8608 and ask for the Mary John Goree Las Animas County Scholarship Program.
+Questions about the Application: For questions about the online application process or about submitting supporting documents, email firstname.lastname@example.org, or call toll-free 1-800-537-4180 (please note that this number has changed) and ask for the Mary John Goree Las Animas County Scholarship Program.

 David J. Vandermeulen, J.D., Ph.D.

 Amy Newnam, J.D., Treasurer